fraunhoferhhi/racpit/EUSIPCO2022/README.md

 # Unsupervised Domain Adaptation across FMCW Radar Configurations Using Margin Disparity Discrepancy

-The content of thjs page serves as additional material to the presentation of our work at [EUSIPCO2022](https://2022.eusipco.org/) in Belgrade.
+The content of this page serves as additional material to the presentation of our work at [EUSIPCO2022](https://2022.eusipco.org/) in Belgrade.
 A [preprint][preprint] is available on arxiv.org.

 [preprint]: https://arxiv.org/abs/2203.04588